DavidModPhone/DaydreamVR_Service/README.md

 **NO COPYRIGHTED CODE IS USED!, the code is from [RisenID's PixelSpoof LSPosed Module](https://github.com/RisenID/PixelSpoof/tree/caiman)**

 It has been edited to make it work with Daydream VR

+# How can i clone the source code?
+On your terminal type git clone https://github.com/DavidModPhone/DaydreamVR_Service.git and add --branch spoofApp_src